Tuesday, January 31, 2023

 Peter Kalchthaler, director of the Museum of City History, thinks this is nonsense because the hospital only existed from 1928 to 2002.

-Why was Germany's tennis icon Boris Becker from Leimen in northern Baden dubbed a Bobbele?* Well, in German, a cuddly little child sometimes is called Bobbel or Bobbele.
+Why was Germany's tennis icon Boris Becker from Leimen in northern Baden dubbed a Bobbele?* Well, in German, a cuddly little child is sometimes called Bobbel or Bobbele.

 *Long, long ago